BlueAccords/hello_app/README.md

 [*Ruby on Rails Tutorial*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).

+# apparently http and https are different for github when it comes to ssh keys
+# more changes. another change.

 Please feel free to use a different markup language if you do not plan to run
 <tt>rake doc:app</tt>.